ApolloX Exchange Review

 ApolloX is a hybrid cryptocurrency derivatives exchange registered in Antigua and Barbuda that has been up and running since 2021.
-ApolloX is the first to offer both a centralized exchange (CEX) and a decentralized exchange (DEX) to trade derivatives, but from November 2022 the CEX has been discontinued and only the DEX is remaining.
+ApolloX was the first to offer both a centralized exchange (CEX) and a decentralized exchange (DEX) to trade derivatives, but from November 2022 the CEX has been discontinued and only the DEX is remaining.

 A derivative is an instrument priced based on the value of another asset (normally stocks, bonds, commodities etc).
 In the cryptocurrency world, derivatives accordingly derive their value from the prices of specific cryptocurrencies.
 On ApolloX, you can engage in derivatives trading connected to the following cryptos here: BTC, ETH, ADA, DOGE, XRP, SOL, DOT, MATIC, 1000SHIB, SAND, LTC, LRC, AXS and AVAX.
 This is quite a lot seeing as many other derivatives exchanges only offer trading in BTC or BTC and ETH.